 Previously, SOC data had been included with that of the Government sector.
-Since 2016/17 SOCs have been separately identified in order to give greater insight into their GIPA operations and those of the Government sector.
+Since 2016/17, SOCs have been separately identified in order to give greater insight into their GIPA operations and those of the Government sector.
 Accordingly, data for the Government sector reported prior to 2016/17 is not comparable to data in this Report.

 In March 2018, the IPC published an online, interactive Agency GIPA Dashboard to facilitate agency and community access to this data.
+This Dashboard was updated in 2023 to enable a five-year comparison of data for agencies against their respective sectors and all agencies' reported figures.
+This enables better trend identification for each agency.
 This online data may be updated to take account of changes advised by agencies.
 Accordingly, the online GIPA Dashboard will represent the most up-to-date and accurate source of data on agency GIPA operations.

 The annual reporting period for universities and the Department of Education is a calendar year.
-This calendar year data is included in the relevant financial year to assist with cross-sector comparability.
-For example, GIPA data from universities' 2021 annual reporting has been treated as for the 2021/22 financial year.
+This calendar year data is included here, however, to assist with cross-sector comparability.
+For example, GIPA data from universities' 2022 annual reporting has been treated as for the 2022/23 financial year.

 Data reported in relation to mandatory proactive release reflects the number and composition of the principal departments for each financial year.
-Periodic changes to the number of principal departments alters the overall audit sample for that reporting period and therefore does not allow for direct comparisons with previous years' results.
+Periodic changes to the number and functions of principal departments alters the overall audit sample for that reporting period and therefore does not allow for direct comparisons with previous years' results.